 Other specialist silicones: there are a number of other specialist silicone products designed for different industrial uses.
 For example in the electronics industry.
 Many of these are designed for coating circuit boards to resist moisture penetration, or for "potting" assemblies, joints, and circuits.

-As you can see from the post above knowing the application you want to use silicone sealant for is the best way to figure out which silicone sealant is right for you.
+As you can see knowing the application you want to use silicone sealant for is the best way to figure out which silicone sealant is right for you.
+If you are still unsure which sealant is right for you why not get in touch with us.
+You can call us on 01827 255250 or click to send us an email.